ASU-cubesat/loco-linux-dora/README.md

     * Kernel 4.19
     * User accounts:  Only user account is "root", which has no password
     * BusyBox provides most of the standard command line functions, but some additional executables are included (e.g. parted)
-    * USB ethernet gadget is enabled so that it appears as a USB ethernet adapter when connected to host computer by USB.
-Ethernet address of USB adapter is 192.168.7.2
+    * The BeagleBone will appear as a USB ethernet adapter when connected to host computer by USB.
+TheUSB ethernet interface is configured with a static IP address: 192.168.7.2
+    * The standard (RJ45) ethernet interface is configured with static IP address: 10.0.2.20
+    * The debug console is on the BeagleBone's UART0 serial port.
     * Root filesystem contains key configurations:
         * /etc/default/dropbear: Configuration file to allow root login over SSH without password
         * /etc/dropbear/dropbear_ecdsa_host_key: Default SSH host key so it doesn't change each time loco-linux is installed